Erez Marom Photography

 Though very improbable, workshop dates might shift a few days here or there, up to 6 months prior to start date.
 Please contact me if you have schedule limitations.

 The tour plan above is subject to change.
-In case of harsh weather, we may have to divert from our plan and do something else.
+In case of harsh weather, flight cancellations or other adversities, we may have to divert from our plan and do something else.
+Our expert team will always strive to optimize the use of your time.

 Important: In order to join the workshop, you will be required to sign a contract that establishes that the tour leaders are not responsible to physical or proprietary damages, and that you understand and accept several behavioral standards (including not taking excessive risk), necessary to ensure the workshop's success and your safe return.